T90allred/comprehensiveJS/README.md

 #### ES6 `let`

 `let` is used for block scoping.
-Ive heard some people say that all `var`'s should be replaced with `let` or `const` but I dont have an oppinion on this yet so I will just demo `let`.
-Before ES6 we used `var` to define variables when when you defined a variable inside block scope like a `for` loop or `if` statement it would assign your variable to the global scope and it would be accessable globally after the loop or conditional see below.
+I've heard some people say that all `var`'s should be replaced with `let` or `const` but I dont have an oppinion on this yet so I will just demo `let`.
+Before ES6 we used `var` to define variables inside block scope like a `for` loop or `if` statement it would assign your variable to the global scope and it would be accessable globally after the loop or conditional see below.
 ```javascript
 if (true) {
     var i = 1;